logzio/logz-docs/_source/user-guide/cloud-siem/manage-security-rules.md

 choose a time period to suppress notifications.

 When notifications are suppressed,
-Logz.io will continue to log triggered alerts without sending notifications.
+Logz.io will continue to log triggered rules without sending notifications.
-You can search triggered alert logs at any time.
+You can search triggered rule logs at any time.
 {:.info-box.note}

 ###### Output format

-When triggered, the alert will send out a notification with sample data.
+When triggered, the rule will send out a notification with sample data.

-If the alert includes any aggregation or group by rule, the notification output defaults to the group by/aggregated fields.
+If the rule includes any aggregation or group by rule, the notification output defaults to the group by/aggregated fields.

 Otherwise, you control the data format.
 It can be either **JSON** or a **Table**.